STRUCTURES & LIMITATIONS

 So in this chapter, we want to discuss explicit structures that are given to the performers with the intention to limit their options in the performance itself.

 We are also interested in the general function of rules/structures/scores.
-What are the benefits, what are the challenges? (what does it mean when performers are relating to the moment plus a whole set of rules, as opposed to a group that shares Common Ground and where very little is defined for the performance?)
+What are the benefits, what are the challenges? (what does it mean when performers are relating to the moment plus a whole set of rules, as opposed to a group that shares Common Ground and who is for the rest left fairly free for the performance?)